 No long-term studies have been done on the health effects of millimeter wave scanners.

-Can You Refuse to Go Through an Airport Body Scanner?
+You May Be Able to Refuse to Go Through an Airport Body Scanner

-In the U.S, you are legally allowed to refuse to go through an airport body scanner and will subject to a physical body search instead.
+In the U.S, according to TSA security screening procedures, you are legally allowed to refuse to go through an airport body scanner and will subject to a physical body search instead.

 In other countries, such as the UK, if you refuse to go through an airport body scanner, you will not be allowed to pass through airport security and will not be able to fly.

 Why You Always Seem to Set Off Airport Body Scanners